Health advice for international students

 - You must register with a local doctor as soon as possible.

-- This does not include dental care, treatment for pre-existing conditions or non-necessary treatment.
+- This does not include dental care or non-necessary treatment.

 - You may need to buy health insurance to cover any treatment which is not covered by the NHS, or for private, non-emergency medical treatment.